NotWoods/omlhawaii/_commercial/dredging.md

     two.png: ""
     three.png: ""
 ---
-Under the leadership of Garrette Oakes,
+Under the leadership Of Garrette Oakes,
-HDCC Housing Division constructed over $120 million in a 5 year period.
-Projects included 697 single family homes and condominiums located in Oahu, Maui, and Kauai.
+Dillingham Housing Division constructed 133 Luxury Homes and Condominiums, and 564 Subdivision Homes located in Oahu, Maui, and Kauai.
-Building designs ranged from low cost to high-end luxury units.

 ___